Inside Snapchat’s attempt to bridge the gap between TV and social media

 Despite the relatively unusual production process, all three show-runners were grateful to Snapchat for providing them with a gateway to an audience whose attention has become increasingly difficult to attract.

-“You see kids with phones in their hands 24/7, right – and they’re watching TV, if you will, on their iPhones on a school bus, or in carpool or on the soccer field,” Metz says.
+“You see kids with phones in their hands 24/7, right – and they’re watching TV, if you will, on their iPhones on a school bus, or in carpool or on the soccer field,” Endless Summer producer Andrea Metz, says.
 “So we kind of have to shake it up and get with the programme.
 It’s not 1980 anymore.”

 Opening the door for LGBT+ storytelling